The skin naturally undergoes many changes as we age.

 This means that dead skin cells start accumulating on the surface of the skin as new cells are now visible every 28-35 days unlike when you were in your 20s.

-This accumulation of dead skin cells on the surface of the skin will interfere with light reflection, and this is will lead your skin to become more prone to discolouration and loss of radiance and glow.
+This accumulation of dead skin cells on the surface of the skin will interfere with light reflection, and this will lead your skin to become more prone to discoloration and loss of radiance and glow.

 While your skin is going through a transition during this time, you may find yourself experiencing more dryness and irritation even if your skin was previously on the oily side.

 This is the time when you will start to see the results of the efforts you did for your skin back when you were in your 20s.